 Announce and register the death at the CIG:

-During Shabbat and religious holidays, it is advisable to directly speak to the Chief Rabbi Rav Dr. Izhak DAYAN or one of the Chazanim.
+During Shabbat and religious holidays, it is advisable to directly speak to the Chief Rabbi Rav Dr. Izhak DAYAN or one of the Chazanim in the synagogues.

 For further details, kindly click to display the following documents: